-Today's list of the best web certifications is much different than it was five or ten years ago.
-For those who want to understand how to build, design and manage great websites, here are the best webmaster, web design and development certs for 2016.
+For those who want to understand how to build, design and manage great websites, here are the best webmaster, web design and (light-duty) web development certifications for 2017.

-On the other hand, if you want to understand how to build and design great websites, or improve a site's ranking using analytics, keep reading.
+If you want to understand how to build and design great websites, or improve a site's ranking using analytics, keep reading.
 We feature certifications from Adobe, Google, Microsoft, LearnToProgram and Zend.
 Though you may not expect everything that will turn up here, you won't be disappointed in the offerings we recommend, particularly when the certification sponsor also offers more advanced credentials in the same general track, as nearly all of them do.

-Before you peruse the details of our five favorite Web certifications for 2016, take a look at Table 1 below for the results of our informal job board survey.
+Before you peruse the details of our favorite web certifications for 2017, take a look at the results of our informal job board survey.
 The data indicates the number of job posts across the U.S. in which the indicated certification was mentioned on a given day.
 This data should give you an idea of the relative popularity of each certification with employers.
 Keep in mind that, nowadays, many employers require a bachelor's degree in addition to some type of web-related certification.

 Job Board Search Results